xEmz/xEmz/README.md

 - 👋 Hi, I’m @xEmz
-- 👀 I’m interested in bioinformatics
+- 👀 I’m interested in: bioinformatics
-- 🌱 I’m currently learning biomedical research
+- 🌱 I’m currently learning: biomedical research and programming
-- 💞️ I’m looking to collaborate on nothing
-- 📫 How to reach me just here
+- 📫 How to reach me: private message

 <!---
 xEmz/xEmz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.